cloudmesh-community/book/chapters/preface/notation.md

 ## Tables {#sec:tables}

-Tables can be placed in text as follows:
+Tables can be placed in the text as follows:

 ```
 : Sample Data Table {#tbl:sample-table}